ahmedwalid05/FastExcel/README.md

 Currently provides a fast way of reading and writing to *.xlsx Excel files.

+More features to come, fell free to suggest something.

 I am not using the Open XML SDK to interact with the data but going directly and editing the underlying xml files.

 .Net version 4.5 is required because it uses System.IO.Compression